 The Galaxy S4 came to Verizon pretty later than other network providers in the USA but it was rooted on the very first day it hit the stores.
 Our intrepid developers are always ready with their skills to dig into the layers of security imposed by OEMs against root access and custom development activities.

-As you know, Samsung has set Kernel UID restrictions in it latest flagship the Galaxy S4.
-Due to this restrictions, rooting a Samsung device is no more easier as it used to be.
-The rooting method for all Galaxy S4 variants require a modified Kernel to be install first which replaces the stock kernel and thus makes the device open to rooting.
+As you know, Samsung has set Kernel UID restrictions in its latest flagship the Galaxy S4.
+Due to these restrictions, rooting a Samsung device is no easier as it used to be.
+The rooting method for all Galaxy S4 variants requires a modified Kernel to be installed first which replaces the stock kernel and thus makes the device open to rooting.

 After you have downloaded the required files and installed the drivers, you need to do the following things: